 The Scheme is structured as an umbrella fund.
-At the date of this Prospectus one Subfund, the "Darin A Sub-Fund" (the "Sub-Fund"), is available for investment.
+At the date of this Prospectus one Subfund, the "Darin A Sub-Fund" is in the process of being terminated and is no longer available for investment.
 The Sub-Fund's investment objectives and policy are set out at paragraph 3 below.
 The FCA product reference number for the Sub-Fund is 634475.